IamSAL/sk-salman-com-blog/src/content/blog/building-barcode-qr-scanners-web-barcode-detection-api-vs-libraries-sdks.md

 **Why it failed for my use case:**

-As the easiest choice, I went with it and gave it a try—until it reached QA, where it was tested against different variants' shapes, lights, and rotations of cards.
+As the easiest choice, I went with it and gave it a try...until it reached QA, where it was tested against different variants' shapes, lights, and rotations of cards.
 Not surprisingly, although it was instantaneous during my dev test (for a small sample of codes I was provided with), it largely failed to be "fast."
 It usually took holding the phone for over 10 seconds with a stable sample code behind the camera.

 Three reasons I identified why it failed: